A Weight Lifting Beginners Guide to Using a Squat Rack

 Iulia plans new goal-focused workouts every week to help you achieve your fitness goals with effective training splits and a combination of isolated and compound exercises.
 Plus, the app offers a space to keep track of your training and your progressive overload!

 Try your first workout with Iulia for free - no subscription required!
-Simply download the Fit With Iulia app, go to Goals & Workouts, and select the goal that best fits you to start your workout.
+Simply download the One Fitness app, go to Goals & Workouts, and select the goal that best fits you to start your workout.